- As part of its mission, The Joint Commission is committed to improving health care safety for the public

 Standards: A majority of Joint Commission standards are related to safety, addressing medication use, infection control, surgery and anesthesia, transfusions, restraint and seclusion, staff competence, fire safety, medical equipment, emergency management, and security.
-The manuals for the hospital, ambulatory care, and office-based surgery programs include a Patient Safety Systems chapter that describes how leaders can use existing requirements to achieve improved quality of care and patient safety, and the importance of an integrated patient-centered system to achieve these goals.
-The chapter can serve as a road map for implementing a fully integrated patient safety system in which staff and leaders work together to eliminate complacency, promote collective mindfulness, treat each other with respect and compassion, and learn from patient safety events.
+The manuals include a Patient Safety Systems chapter that describes how leaders can use existing requirements to achieve improved quality of care and patient safety, and the importance of an integrated patient-centered system to achieve these goals.

 Sentinel Event Policy: Implemented in 1996, The Joint Commission’s Sentinel Event Policy was revised in 2014 to incorporate contemporary patient safety concepts and clarify Joint Commission processes.
-Any time a sentinel event occurs, the health care organization is expected to conduct thorough and credible comprehensive systematic analyses (for example, root cause analyses), make improvements to reduce risk, and monitor the effectiveness of those improvements.
+Any time a sentinel event occurs, the organization is expected to conduct thorough and credible comprehensive systematic analyses (for example, root cause analyses), make improvements to reduce risk, and monitor the effectiveness of those improvements.
 The analyses are expected to drill down to underlying organization systems and processes that can be altered to reduce the likelihood of a failure in the future and to protect patients from harm when a failure does occur.
-Accredited organizations are strongly encouraged, but not required, to report sentinel events to The Joint Commission.
-Organizations benefit from self-reporting in the following ways:
+Sentinel events are one category of patient safety events (see below).
+Accredited organizations are strongly encouraged, but not required, to report sentinel events.

-Complimentary publications: The Joint Commission publishes two complimentary publications that address safety issues: Sentinel Event Alert identifies specific patient safety problems, describes their common underlying causes, and suggests steps to reduce risk or prevent future occurrences.
-Quick Safety helps Joint Commission accredited organizations recognize potential safety issues.
+Complimentary publications: The Joint Commission publishes two complimentary publications that address safety issues: Sentinel Event Alert identifies specific patient safety problems, describes their common underlying causes, and suggests steps to reduce risk or prevent future occurrences; and Quick Safety helps accredited organizations recognize potential safety issues.

 Legislative efforts: The Joint Commission monitors legislative initiatives at the state and federal levels, and advocates for passage of measures leading to improved patient safety.
 On the state level, The Joint Commission works with state regulatory and patient safety authorities to reduce duplicative expectations for accredited organizations subject to voluntary or mandatory reporting requirements; and engages state regulatory agencies to advocate for the reliance on accreditation in lieu of routine state licensure inspections.
-Recent issues addressed at the state level include healthcare-associated infections and scope of practice.
-Federal legislative priorities include modernizing the deeming relationship to reduce duplication and to focus survey activities on improving quality and safety; and aligning Medicare life safety requirements with the current edition of the National Fire Protection Association’s Life Safety Code®.
+Federal legislative and regulatory priorities include modernizing standards and processes to enhance quality and patient safety.

 Patient safety collaborations: The Joint Commission and JCR collaborate with a number of organizations to promote patient safety.